ionninja/chillaxdocs/Writerside/topics/Installation-guide.md

 ### Installation instructions for BetterDiscord {switcher-key="BetterDiscord"}

-To download the theme in [Better Discord](https://betterdiscord.app/theme/Chillax) Site:
+To download the theme in [Better Discord](https://betterdiscord.app)

 <procedure title="Our first recommendation way to install C H I L L A X on BetterDiscord is:" id="better-discord">
    <step>